kraused/mexico/README.md

    This should be fairly straight-forward.
 The script supports out-of-source builds.

-2. Modify "mexico_config.hpp" to enable/disable GA and SHMEM.
+2. Modify `mexico_config.hpp` to enable/disable GA and SHMEM.
-   The Makefile.inc file should be modified to set the correct compilers and flags.
+   The `Makefile.inc` file should be modified to set the correct compilers and flags.
 If all settings are correct, a simple `make` suffices.